rust-lang/blog.rust-lang.org/posts/2018-12-21-Procedural-Macros-in-Rust-2018.md

 * `Group` is where the term "tree" is most relevant, as `Group` represents a delimited sub-token-stream.
 For example `(a, b)` is a `Group` with parentheses as delimiters, and the internal token stream is `a, b`.

-All syntax in Rust falls into one of the above four categories.
-A `TokenStream` is effectively "just" an iterator over `TokenTree`.

 While this is conceptually simple, this may sound like there's not much we can do with this!
 It's unclear, for example, how we might parse a function from a